-Hospital readmission rates not accurate measure of care qualityAugust 22nd, 2011 in Health /
+Hospital readmission rates not accurate measure of care qualityAugust 22, 2011 in Medicine & Health / Health

 Avoidable readmissions after discharge from hospital are fairly uncommon and are not an accurate measure of quality of care, found a study in CMAJ (Canadian Medical Association Journal).

 Urgent or unplanned hospital readmissions are increasingly being used as a measure of the quality of hospital care in Canada.
 It is therefore important to understand how many of these readmissions are avoidable as that is a better measure of quality.

 Researchers looked at hospital readmission rates at 11 Ontario hospitals in five cities, including 6 teaching and 5 community hospitals.
 The study included 4812 patients admitted for with a broad range of illnesses.
 Of the discharged patients, 649 (13.5%) were readmitted through the emergency department after discharge.
 One hundred and four (16%) of these readmissions (2.2% of the total number) were deemed avoidable by physician peer review.
 Although readmission rates between hospitals varied significantly from 7.5% to 22.5%, hospitals did not vary significantly by avoidable readmission rates, questioning the use of urgent readmission rates to measure quality of care.